Bio

 Photos by Dr. Sarah Vincent

 Beyond this more formal work, community-building continues to be important to me.
-Here at UB, I am the faculty sponsor for a number of undergraduate clubs; see my events page for more details.
-And while living in Tallahassee, I created and hosted a public philosophy series called ‘Brain Freeze.’
-The goals of the series were multiple: to support FSU’s MAP (Minorities and Philosophy) chapter, to facilitate discourse across academic disciplines, and to promote interaction beyond the confines of a university setting.
+Here at UB, on the student side of things, I am the faculty sponsor for a number of undergraduate clubs; see my events page for more details.
+On the colleague side of things, I am the Co-Editor-in-Chief for a new journal called Innovations in Learning: A SUNY-Focused Teaching Journal; thanks to a generous Innovative Instruction Technology Grant, this journal will highlight the voices of clinical faculty, teaching faculty, lecturers, and others who contribute to instructional excellence in the SUNY system.
+Before coming to UB, while living in Tallahassee, I created and hosted a public philosophy series called Brain Freeze; the goals of the series were multiple: to support FSU’s MAP (Minorities and Philosophy) chapter, to facilitate discourse across academic disciplines, and to promote interaction beyond the confines of a university setting.
+So, whether it’s helping students to organize clubs and activities, promoting the work of my SUNY colleagues, or creating spaces for public-facing academic work, I will continue to prioritize community-building efforts that demonstrate the value of departments like mine.

 Before coming to UB, I taught at Florida State University, University of North Florida, York University (Toronto), University of Memphis, Christian Brothers University, and Mid-South Community College.
 I earned my Ph.D. in Philosophy at University of Memphis, after completing other degrees at Vanderbilt University and Christian Brothers University.
-Towards the end of my doctoral program, I was also a visiting student at Ruhr-Universität Bochum (Germany).
+Towards the end of my doctoral program, I was also a visiting researcher at Ruhr-Universität Bochum (Germany).